-Sending a text message:
+Sending a text message (if so equipped)

-- 1. Press the 🌈 button.
+- 1. Press and hold the 🕻 button on the steering wheel for less than 1.5 seconds.

-- 2. Say "Messaging".

-- 3. Say "Send Text".
+- 2. Say "Send Text" after the tone.

-- 4. The system will provide a list of available commands in order to determine the recipient of the text message.
+- 3. The system will provide a list of available commands in order to determine the recipient of the text message.
 Choose from the following:

-- (A name)

-- Number

-- Incoming Calls

-- · Outgoing Calls
+- Phonebook

-- Missed Calls
+- Quick Dial